januff/stepzen-youtube-data-api/animating.md

 </motion.section>
 ```

-And Framer-Motion animations are relegated to my <code>Comment</code> component:
+Item-specific Framer-Motion animation declarations are duly relegated to your item component (in this case <code>Comment</code>):

 ```html
 import { motion } from "framer-motion";